 Only the supervisor will assess the participation effort.
-The assessment of the report and Open Day presentation will be carried out by the thesis supervisor and the assessor whose marks are equally weighed.
+The assessment of the report and integrative learning will be carried out by the thesis supervisor and the assessor whose marks are equally weighed.
 The assessor is an academic staff assigned by the School.
 The marking is done independently by each marker, without collusion or knowledge of the other mark.